Henry Rollins: Black Flag

 In 1980, a friend gave Rollins and MacKaye a copy of Black Flag's Nervous Breakdown EP.
 Rollins soon became a fan of the band, exchanging letters with bassist Chuck Dukowski and later inviting the band to stay in his parents' home when Black Flag toured the East Coast in December 1980.
 When Black Flag returned to the East Coast in 1981, Rollins attended as many of their concerts as he could.
-At an impromptu show in a New York bar, Black Flag's vocalist Dez Cadena allowed Rollins to sing "Clocked In", a song Rollins had asked the band to play in light of the fact that he had to drive back to Washington, D.C. to begin work.
+At an impromptu show in a New York bar, Black Flag's vocalist Dez Cadena allowed Rollins to sing "Clocked In", a song Rollins had asked the band to play in light of the fact that he had to drive back to Washington, D.C., to begin work.

 Unbeknownst to Rollins, Cadena wanted to switch to guitar, and the band was looking for a new vocalist.
-The band was impressed with Rollins' singing and stage demeanor, and the next day, after a semi-formal audition at Tu Casa Studio in New York City, they asked him to become their permanent vocalist.
+The band was impressed with Rollins's singing and stage demeanor, and the next day, after a semi-formal audition at Tu Casa Studio in New York City, they asked him to become their permanent vocalist.
 Despite some doubts, he accepted, in part because of MacKaye's encouragement.
-His high level of energy and intense personality suited the band's style, but Rollins' diverse tastes in music were a key factor in his being selected as singer; Black Flag's founder Greg Ginn was growing restless creatively and wanted a singer who was willing to move beyond simple, three-chord punk.
+His high level of energy and intense personality suited the band's style, but Rollins's diverse tastes in music were a key factor in his being selected as singer; Black Flag's founder Greg Ginn was growing restless creatively and wanted a singer who was willing to move beyond simple, three-chord punk.

 After joining Black Flag in 1981, Rollins quit his job at Häagen-Dazs, sold his car, and moved to Los Angeles.
-Upon arriving in Los Angeles, Rollins got the Black Flag logo tattooed on his left biceps and also on the back of his neck, chose the stage name of Rollins, a surname he and MacKaye had used as teenagers.
+Upon arriving in Los Angeles, Rollins got the Black Flag logo tattooed on his left biceps and on the back of his neck, and chose the stage name of Rollins, a surname he and MacKaye had used as teenagers.
 Rollins played his first show with Black Flag on July 25, 1981, at Cuckoo's Nest in Costa Mesa, California.
 Rollins was in a different environment in Los Angeles; the police soon realized he was a member of Black Flag, and he was hassled as a result.
 Rollins later said: "That really scared me.
 It freaked me out that an adult would do that. ...
 My little eyes were opened big time."